markummitchell/engauge-digitizer/README.md

 7. Cubic spline interpolation between points gives more accurate curves with fewer points
 8. Axes Checker briefly highlights the axes when they are defined or modified, to reveal entry mistakes
 9. Graph coordinates can be specified as date and time values, or as degrees, minutes and seconds
-10. Import by drag-and-drop
+10. Import by drag-and-drop and pasting
 11. Test suite for regression testing minimizes code breakage as new features are added

-Features coming in upcoming version 7:

-1. Multiple coordinate systems in the same image can be digitized in advanced mode
+12. Multiple coordinate systems in the same image can be digitized in advanced mode
-2. Axes with only one known coordinate (floating axes) can be digitized in advanced mode
+13. Axes with only one known coordinate (floating axes) can be digitized in advanced mode
-3. File import by pasting
+14. File import by pasting

 Installation
 ------------